zukunft/zukunft.com/docs/llm/pending_prio_2.md

 instead of the column 'solution' write 'solutions' and after each solution write '...
 12 more'

-make the formula colum left aligned
+make the formula column left aligned

 add link to result / value